 Ingredients

-- 1 medium onion diced
+- 1½ cups diced onion about 1 medium onion

-- 2 to 3 carrots chopped
+- 1½ cups chopped carrots about 2 to 3 carrots

 - 4 cloves garlic minced

-- 4 cups chicken broth low sodium
+- 4 cups low-sodium chicken broth

-- 1 to 2 cups loosely packed fresh spinach
+- 2 cups loosely packed fresh spinach

-- fresh basil for garnish
+- Fresh basil for garnish

-- Parmesan cheese shaved, for serving
+- Shaved Parmesan cheese for serving

 Instructions